 Most property management companies have software that can produce written verification of rental income pretty quickly.
 But if the property is managed by the owner, you may have to ask for bank statements or some other proof that the property is indeed generating the income that they claim it is.

-If the property is governed by a homeowners association (HOA), they will have their own set of financials (as well as covenants/bylaws) that you need to review.
-Make sure you go over the balance sheet, budget(s), and statement of reserves line-by-line.
-The balance sheet will give you a snapshot of the HOA’s financial status (hopefully with more assets than liabilities).
+If the property is governed by a homeowners association (HOA), they will have their own set of financials (as well as covenants and by-laws) that you need to review.
+Make sure you go over the balance sheet, budget(s), and statement of reserves on a line-by-line basis.
+The balance sheet will give you a snapshot of the HOA’s financial status.
+Hopefully, you’ll find that the HOA has more assets than liabilities.
 The budget should forecast income and expenses for the upcoming year, but be careful to also pay attention to the variance between what was budgeted and what was actually spent.
 If there are any large discrepancies, ask the company managing the HOA the reason behind that.
 Lastly, the statement of the reserves will show how much the HOA has set aside for a “rainy” day.
-This amount has to be enough to also cover deferred maintenance, such as roof replacements in the case of a condo/townhome HOA, as well as day-to-day repairs.
+This amount has to be enough to also cover deferred maintenance, such as day-to-day repairs or roof replacements in the case of a condo or townhome HOA.

 Once the inspection is completed, the home inspector will provide a report detailing problems with the house that need to be corrected, both large and small.
 Depending on your timeline to closing, the seller may offer a credit for repairs to be done or complete some of the repairs themselves.
 For any repairs that you as the buyer will be responsible for, it is a good idea to contact multiple contractors for estimates.
 Bidding the work out will ensure that you are not overpaying for any repairs.